modeset/-deprecated-showboat/README.md

 # Showboat

 ## WIP
-- add generators
+- add rake tasks for generator files
-- add a favicon and other icons for generators
+- generator for a given slide?
 - test it out in a project
 - setup and cleanup for gem
 - document